-- Nationality/citizenship: You must be a citizen of Jamaica. - Education: You must have been educated in Jamaica for at least five years between the ages of nine and twenty. - Age: You must meet either of the below criteria: - i.
+- Nationality/citizenship: You must be a citizen of Kenya.
+Applications from refugees/asylum seekers currently residing in Kenya will also be considered in this constituency. - Residency: You must have been resident in Kenya for at least five of the last ten years. - Age: You must meet either of the below criteria: - i.
 You must be aged 18-23 on 1st October 2025 (i.e. you must have been born after 1 October 2001 and before 2 October 2007).

-OR (for older candidates who completed their first undergraduate degree later than usual) - ii.
-You must be under the age of 27 on 1st October 2025 (i.e. have been born after 1 October 1998) AND you must also have completed your first undergraduate degree on or after 1 October 2024.
+OR (for older candidates who completed their first undergraduate degree later than usual)

+- ii.
+You must be under the age of 27 on 1st October 2025 (i.e. have been born after 1 October 1998) AND you must also have completed your first undergraduate degree on or after 1 October 2024\.

-A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
+\ A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
 In ambiguous cases, the decision of the National Secretary is final.

-- Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2026, and you must have an academic background and grade that - at a minimum - meets or exceeds the specific entry requirements of [your chosen course at the University of Oxford](#).

-Candidates will have a higher chance of successful admission to Oxford if they have:

-- A First Class Honours Degree or equivalent, or, - A GPA of 3.70/4.0 or higher
+- Academic achievement: You must have completed, or will have completed, an undergraduate degree (usually a Bachelor's) by July 2026, and you must have an academic background and grade that - at a minimum - meets or exceeds the specific entry requirements of your chosen [course at the University of Oxford](#). - Candidates will have a higher chance of successful admission to Oxford if they have: - A First Class Honours Degree or equivalent, or, - A GPA of 3.70/4.0 or higher\

-Once you have noted the entry requirements for your chosen course(s), you can check [international grade equivalencies here](#).
+\Once you have noted the entry requirements for your chosen course(s), you can check [international grade equivalencies here](#).

-Please contact the National Secretary at jamaica.secretary@rhodestrust.com if you require further advice about academic requirements of the Scholarship.
+Please contact the National Secretary if you require further advice about academic requirements of the Scholarship.

-- English language proficiency: If English is not your first language, you must check that you meet [Oxford University's English language requirements at the higher level](#).
+- English language proficiency: If English is not your first language, you must check that you meet Oxford University's [English language requirements at the higher level](#).